ged-lab/2012-paper-diginorm/pipeline/pipeline-notes.rst

  source ${HOME}/.bashrc

-and Velvet.
+We need to install Velvet.
 (We need to do this the old fashioned way to enable large k-mer sizes)::

  mkdir -p ${HOME}/src/velvet